ppotturi/adp-aso-helm-library/README.md

 ```
 storageAccounts4:
   - name: storage01
-    owner: "No"               --Note owner is set to 'No' to indicate storage account is already exit and own by the different service in the team.
+    owner: "No"               --Note owner is set to 'No' to indicate storage account already exists and is owned by a different service in the team
     blobContainers:
       - name: container-01
     tables: